 Our political system today is tearing us apart and preventing us from working together to find solutions to major challenges.
-The system letsbig money and corrupt special interestshave too much control over our democracy.
+The system letsbig money and corrupt special interestshave too much control over our government.
 It allows politicians towin with less than a majority of supportandshuts out independent voices.
-And it is a system that limits our choice by forcing voters tochoose between the “lesser of two evils.”
+And it is a system that limits our choice by forcing voters tochoose the “lesser of two evils.”

 What is Ranked Choice Voting?

 Ranked Choice Voting is asimple, fair, and easyway to help fix these problems by giving you more voice.